Minnie the Minx: Tom Paterson strips (2001–2008)

-The following week, Calamity James artist Tom Paterson took over the strip adding his own distinct trademarks and ideas on Minnie's canon.
+The following week, Calamity James artist Tom Paterson took over the strip, adding his own distinct trademarks and ideas on Minnie's canon.
 In 2003, Brain Duane from The Dandy visited Beanotown and proceeded to mock Minnie for her lack of intelligence.
 Choosing brawn over brains and fuelled with jealousy over Duane's new gadget-filled car, Minnie threatened Duane into making her a custom-built skateboard.
-The next week, after asking to meet Dennis she proceeds to minx him with her new weapon filled vehicle.
+The next week, after asking to meet Dennis she proceeds to minx him with her new weapon-filled vehicle.
 This causes Dennis to get his revenge the next week with his own Menace Buggy.
 It was revealed in succeeding issues that this, along with several other strips from around the same time, was a buildup to a brand new PC Game Beanotown Racing.
 She appeared as a playable character in the video game upon its release date in 2003.

-Initially Paterson drew the vast majority of strips, with the occasional story drawn by Keith Reynolds, but by 2003 other artists such as Leslie Reavey began to ghost the strip due to Tom Paterson's workload.
-Through 2004 and 2005 ghosted strips became increasingly common, and eventually in early 2006 Steve Horrocks took up the artistic duties.
-However, in the autumn of that year Paterson returned to the strip but in a different style, the most notable change being that Minnie's Parents appeared to look very similar to those of Sweeney Toddler.
-However, the following year Tom Paterson's style changed again, and the changes made to her parents were largely reversed, although Minnie's Dad's moustache was still absent.
+Initially Paterson drew the vast majority of strips, with the occasional story drawn by Keith Reynolds, but, by 2003, other artists, such as Leslie Reavey, began to ghost the strip due to Tom Paterson's workload.
+Through 2004 and 2005, ghosted strips became increasingly common, and eventually, in early 2006, Steve Horrocks took up the artistic duties.
+However, in the autumn of that year, Paterson returned to the strip, but in a different style, the most notable change being that Minnie's Parents appeared to look very similar to those of Sweeney Toddler.
+The following year, Tom Paterson's style changed again, and the changes made to her parents were largely reversed, although Minnie's Dad's moustache was still absent.
 In October 2007, Minnie's jumper changed colour from her familiar black and red stripes to red and yellow, with her skirt also changing from black to blue.
 This style was also seen on the cover of the 1965 Beano book.